povilaskarvelis/clarifying_the_reliability_paradox/README.md

-# clarifying_the_reliability_paradox
 The code for reproducing results in Karvelis, P., &amp; Diaconescu, A. O. (2025).
-Clarifying the reliability paradox: poor test-retest reliability attenuates group differences.
-PsyArXiv
+Clarifying the reliability paradox: Poor measurement reliability attenuates group differences.
+Frontiers in Psychology, 16, 1592658. https://doi.org/10.3389/fpsyg.2025.1592658